Alchemy: Literature

-Alchemy has had a long-standing relationship with art, seen both in alchemical texts and in mainstream entertainment.
-Literary alchemy appears throughout the history of English literature from Shakespeare to J. K. Rowling, and also the popular Japanese manga Fullmetal Alchemist.
+Alchemy has had a long-standing relationship with art, evident in both alchemical texts and mainstream entertainment.
+Literary alchemy appears throughout the history of English literature from William Shakespeare to J. K. Rowling, and also the popular Japanese manga Fullmetal Alchemist.
 Here, characters or plot structure follow an alchemical magnum opus.
-In the 14th century, Chaucer began a trend of alchemical satire that can still be seen in recent fantasy works like those of the late Sir Terry Pratchett.
-Another literary work taking inspiration from the alchemical tradition is the 1988 novel The Alchemist by Brazilian writer Paulo Coelho.
+In the 14th century, Chaucer began a trend of alchemical satire that can still be seen in recent fantasy works, such as those of the late Sir Terry Pratchett.
+Another literary work inspired by the alchemical tradition is the 1988 novel The Alchemist by Brazilian writer Paulo Coelho.

 Visual artists have had a similar relationship with alchemy.
 While some used it as a source of satire, others worked with the alchemists themselves or integrated alchemical thought or symbols in their work.
 Music was also present in the works of alchemists and continues to influence popular performers.
-In the last hundred years, alchemists have been portrayed in a magical and spagyric role in fantasy fiction, film, television, novels, comics and video games.
+In the last hundred years, alchemists have been portrayed in a magical and spagyric role in fantasy fiction, film, television, novels, comics, and video games.